n-grace-henry/MS-Thesis/progress_logs/july_progress_log.md

 ## 2023-07-26
 Doing the acid hydrolysis, filtration and column purification of the two test samples.
 Everything has looked good so far with no concerns with either of these test samples.
+The NH4OH is blowing down slowly so I will be turning off the heat and leaving it under N2 overnight.

 All the GC standards and invdividual AAs are looking good and so I think those are ready to go as soon as I have samples ready.